whalebone/wb-docs/en/hos_overview.rst

 Changelog
 ---------

-The changelog is available at `https://github.com/whalebone/home-office-security/releases <https://github.com/whalebone/home-office-security/releases>`_.
+The changelog is available for each client version in the Admin Portal after clicking the **Install to group** button for the respective Home Office Security device group.

 Glossary
 --------